Andrew-Lees11/FoodTrackerBackend/StencilFrontend.md

 ```swift
 try response.render("Example.stencil", context: allMeals).end()
 ```
+3. Restart the server to compile the new route.

 Now view your webpage at [http://localhost:8080/foodtracker](http://localhost:8080/foodtracker).
-You will see the added css styling to create your FoodTracker Website.
+Your front end will now have the CSS styling from the [Food Blog Template](https://www.w3schools.com/w3css/tryw3css_templates_food_blog.htm) to create a complete food tracker website!

+Any questions or comments?
+Please join the vibrant Kitura community on [Slack](http://swift-at-ibm-slack.mybluemix.net/)!